 “Wolne Konopie” cannabis supporting party is currently placing great emphasis on collecting signatures to support cannabis legalization in Poland.
 The party conducts an extensive educational campaign, reports on the most important events in the world of cannabis and promotes its multiple uses.
-They are allowed to collect signatures from all Polish citizens around the world who have the right to vote.

 Four cannabis plants or 30 grams of cannabis could be completely legal in Poland.
 Under this draft bill, the cannabis supporters party “Wolne Konopie” (“Free Cannabis”) wants to collect 100,000 signatures, which will be sent to the Seym.
 MEPs will have to decide whether the penalties for possession of 4 cannabis plants or 30 grams of cannabis should be abolished.

 The latest CBD & cannabis updates are now at your fingertips, with notifications and fresh information offered by our companion CBD News App.
 Stay up-to-date with the best marijuana stocks for investments, global cannabis market news, cannabis legalization and more.
 CBD News is a mobile app that focuses exclusively on CBD (cannabidiol).

 The collection of signatures is scheduled to start in May this year.
 “Wolne Konopie” Facebook profile was liked by 300.000 people, and their posts reach up to one million users.
 Cannabis is used by 2-3 million adult Poles.
 “Wolne Konopie” cannabis supporting party prepared a special set of frequently asked questions in their social media.
 They present these most interesting questions and answers in the form of a guide to help legalize cannabis.

 100.000 signatures are to be sent to the Seym to decide on cannabis legalization